Pintec10/BikeRental/README.md

 ## ENDPOINTS
-### Renting a bike (/api/rent), method: POST
+### Renting a bike (`/api/rent`), method: POST
 -	The front end should send the following data as stringified JSON in the body of the request, using the same key names:
 	{
-	 name: (name and surname of customer)
+	 name: *(name and surname of customer)*
-	 email: (email of customer)
+	 email: *(email of customer)*
-	 phoneNumber: (phone number of customer)
+	 phoneNumber: *(phone number of customer)*
-	 bikeType: (either 'normal' or 'mountain')
+	 bikeType: *(either 'normal' or 'mountain')*
-	 startDate: (date in YYYY-MM-DD format)
+	 startDate: *(date in YYYY-MM-DD format)*
-	 agreedDurationDays: (number of days agreed in advance for the rental) }
+	 agreedDurationDays: *(number of days agreed in advance for the rental)* }
 -	Checks if a bike of the requested type is available in the desired days
 -	Uses the customer email as unique identifier to determine if the customer is already in the database; otherwise it will create a new Customer instance
--	In the end returns also an upfrontPayment field which contains the price to be paid upfront for the requested bike type and rental duration
+-	In the end returns also an **upfrontPayment** field which contains the price to be paid upfront for the requested bike type and rental duration

-### Returning a bike (/api/return/{rentalId}), method: POST
+### Returning a bike (`/api/return/{rentalId}`), method: POST
--	The front-end should provide the rentalId as a path variable.
+-	The front-end should provide the **rentalId** as a path variable.
 For practical reasons, the back-end should also expose a GET method returning a JSON with all the list of Rentals and related data (see below).
 -	If having additional endpoints is not desired, an alternative approach is shown in a comment inside the AppController class.
 The idea is to provide a RentalForm object in the body of the request, using a JSON with keys named 'bikeId' and 'startDate' to unequivocally identify the corresponding Rental instance.
 	The Id of the bike could be physically placed on the bike itself.
 This approach is obviously less recommended though.
--	In the end, it returns a finalCost field which contains the total price including possible extra fees due to late return of the bike.
+-	In the end, it returns a **finalCost** field which contains the total price including possible extra fees due to late return of the bike.
--	It is assumed that if a bike is returned earlier than the expected date, no discount or refund will be applied, and the finalCost is the same as the upfrontPayment.
+-	It is assumed that if a bike is returned earlier than the expected date, no discount or refund will be applied, and the **finalCost** is the same as the **upfrontPayment**.
 -	Error messages are issued if:
-  -	the return event for the requested Rental has already been handled (actualEndDate has been set)
+  -	the return event for the requested Rental has already been handled (**actualEndDate** has been set)
   -	the return date (which is the day when the POST request is made) is before the starting rental date; i.e., cancelling a reservation cannot be done through this endpoint.
 One for deleting a rental has been included here (see below).

-### Fetching a list of all rentals (/api/rentals), method: GET
+### Fetching a list of all rentals (`/api/rentals`), method: GET
--	This provides a convenient method for the front-end to retrieve rentalId values and display a database of all rentals
+-	This provides a convenient method for the front-end to retrieve **rentalId** values and display a database of all rentals

-### Deleting a single Rental (/api/rentals/{rentalId}/delete), method: DELETE
+### Deleting a single Rental (`/api/rentals/{rentalId}/delete`), method: DELETE
 -	This provides the possibility to delete asingle Rental instance from the database, e.g. if a reservation is cancelled.
-The rentalId must be provided as a path variable.
+The **rentalId** must be provided as a path variable.

 ````